NOAA-GFDL/MDTF-diagnostics/README.md

 # MDTF-diagnostics

-Analysis framework and collection of process-oriented diagnostics for weather and climate simulations

 The MDTF diagnostic package is portable, extensible, usable, and open for contribution from the community.
 A goal is to allow diagnostics to be repeatable inside, or outside, of modeling center workflows.
 These are diagnostics focused on model improvement, and as such a slightly different focus from other efforts.
 The code runs on CESM model output, as well as on GFDL and CF-compliant model output.